Cecil-W/mini-rv/README.md

 # mini-rv32

-A simple single-cycle RV32I core, that is currently not pipelined or synthesizable
+A simple in-order RV32I core, that is pipelined into 4 stages (fetch, decode, execute, writeback).
+Data Hazards are avoided with forwarding, and control hazards are handled by inserting a NOP when a branch gets decoded.

 ## Compilation & Simulation